Serialio/Serialio-Support/docs/iScanBrowser/isb-ios.md

 - Set your homepage
 - Set the start page
 - Manage bookmarks and browsing history
-- Open a new tab
-- Clear private browsing data
 ## The Serial Device Manager (SDM)
 - Pair with a Bluetooth device
 - Device settings